Dialectical Behavioral Therapy (DBT) Groups for Middle Schoolers, High Schoolers, and Parents

 The Middle School group meets Thursday evenings from 6-7 PM and is an ongoing group.

 The High School group meets Thursday evenings from, 7-8 PM and is an ongoing group.

 Vanessa Guidry is a DBT therapist leading the group.
 Vanessa specializes in children, teens, and families.

 Weekly email update sent to parents

 The teen and parent group is once a month – Last Thursday of the month 7-8:30 pm.

 One parent will be asked to attend with their teen the group once a month.
 The purpose of this group is to help integrate the DBT skills the teen is learning into the parent-child relationship.
 Parents will benefit from learning skills they can use with their teen, particularly when their teen is engaging in any of the behaviors listed above.

 5225 Katy Fwy, Suite 103, Houston, TX, 77019

 $225 per month -with a 6-month commitment.
 The group curriculum is 6 months total.

-Parents and/or caregivers who are living with teens with emotional dis-regulation and need help regulating their emotions, mood swings, self-harm, anger outbursts.
+Parents and/or caregivers who are living with teens with emotional dis-regulation and need help learning skills to respond effectively to their teen, and help their teen regulate their emotions, mood swings, self-harm, and anger outbursts.